Find Affordable College Courses

 $12,610 Average Tuition & Fees

 You’ll be in good company if you decide to attend University of Colorado Boulder.
 It ranked #3 on our 2023 Best Value Communication & Journalism Schools in Colorado list.
-Located in the city of Boulder, CU - Boulder is a public college with a fairly large student population.
+Located in the medium-sized city of Boulder, CU - Boulder is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at CU - Boulder are $12,610 a year.
 On average, communication and journalism graduates from CU - Boulder take out $16,167 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $568, assuming that the borrower is on a 10-year repayment plan.

-CU - Boulder did well in our overall quality rankings, too.
-It placed #5 on our Best Communication & Journalism Schools in Colorado list.
+CU - Boulder also made our Best Communication & Journalism Schools in Colorado list, coming in at #5.

 Read More…